Ethics Certified Spotlight: Jef Richards

 Jef is a Professor at Michigan State University (MSU) and will be retiring at the end of this year.
 In the past he has taught MSU's Advertising Campaigns capstone course, Consumer Behavior course, and Advertising & Society course (as well as some others).
 His specialty is Advertising & Society, which really is MSU's law and ethics of advertising class.
 He doesn't belong to a lot of organizations, but the primary one is the American Academy of Advertising.
 He is also part of the IAE Advisory Council!

-How has IAE's certifications impacted you, your career, and your approach to ethical advertising?
+How have the IAE's certifications impacted you, your career, and your approach to ethical advertising?

 I took the certifications because they are relevant to my Advertising & Society class.
 Also, in that class I require my students to get the CEAS, as part of their course credit.